 At NYU, Amy was an adjunct professor in the English department.
 She recently taught an undergraduate course called "Introduction to Prose and Poetry," a combined creative writing workshop and craft class, to students of various disciplines and ages.
-She developed her syllabus (available upon request) around international 20th and 21st century writers and included a broad range of poetic forms and literary subgenres.
-By the end of the semester, students came away with a strong body of work for their writing portfolio, an new understanding of storytelling techniques, and the tools to critique future creative works with respect and professionalism.
-She has also taught classical piano repertoire and technique from her private studio and freelanced as a college admissions essay consultant.
+She developed her syllabus (available upon request) around international 20th and 21st century writers and included a broad range of literary forms and subgenres.
+By the end of the semester, students came away with a strong body of work for their writing portfolio, a new understanding of storytelling techniques, and the tools to critique future creative works with respect and professionalism.
+She has also taught classical piano lessons at Cornell University and from her private studio.

-In addition to her teaching expertise, Amy brings a wealth of experience in publishing, content marketing, and editorial roles: she was recently Senior Editor at a tech startup, authoring and editing articles for a highly regarded software development blog.
-Amy has served as Fiction Editor and Books Editor for the Washington Square Review, an award-winning literary magazine, where she managed a team of two editors and three assistant editors, solicited writers, curated short stories and book reviews for two print issues and the digital features section, and managed content reading, selection, assignment, editing, and publication schedules.
-She has also been a reader for One Story and Best of the Net.
+In addition to her teaching expertise, Amy brings a wealth of experience in publishing, content marketing, and editorial roles.
+She recently wrote and edited articles for a highly regarded software development blog and clients in healthcare, banking, finance, insurance, and e-commerce.
+Amy served as Fiction Editor and Books Editor for Washington Square Review, an award-winning literary magazine, from 2022-2024, where she managed a team of two editors and three assistant editors, solicited writers, curated short stories and book reviews for two print issues and the digital features section, and managed content reading, selection, assignment, editing, and publication schedules.
+She has also been a reader for One Story and the digital anthology Best of the Net.

 On the side, Amy has developed and published personal projects in artificial intelligence and virtual reality, including award-winning simulations, adversarial bots, and video games.
 At the Riot Games Hackathon in 2017, her team's League of Legends home theater simulation won first place as a fresh visualization tool for advancing VR streaming entertainment.
 In 2017, Amy also created an AI solver to play Bananagrams and win the game faster than human opponents via the application of game tree search, randomized algorithms, and hill climbing.
 Her project received the Workday-sponsored award at Cornell University's cutting-edge technology showcase, BITS ON OUR MINDS (BOOM) 2018.
 In 2018 and 2016, Amy designed, engineered, and created the soundtrack for two games, Direkt and Fara Heim, puzzle games published on Kongregate and Newgrounds that she and her team evolved from player feedback and data analytics to improve level progression and player retention.
 In college, she worked in a cross-functional project team of mechanical engineers, electrical engineers, and software engineers on the development of a Star Wars rollercoaster VR simulation that integrated with a Moog motion platform, physical interactive models, and mobile app controllers to provide sensory feedback for real-world performance prediction.